cliff42/anchor-kit/README.md

 <img width="573" height="449" alt="Screenshot 2025-12-15 at 2 39 05 AM" src="https://github.com/user-attachments/assets/4d92d418-e021-4fd9-a0be-926976b7ba01" />

-Above are the various options for `anchor` points within the grid system, each section you make can be broken down into a 3x3, as shown.
+Above are the various options for `anchor` points within the grid system.
+Each section you make can be broken down into a 3x3, as shown.
 ```
 ui.anchor(<AnchorPosition>, <Style>, |closure|)